Timothy DeStefano

 DeStefano, T., Kneller, R., and J. Timmis.
 (2022), The (fuzzy) digital divide: the effect of universal broadband on firm performance, Journal of Economic Geography, lbac006.

 DeStefano, T., Kneller, R., and J. Timmis.
-(2020), Cloud computing and firm growth, under 2nd R&R, Review of Economics and Statistics.
+(2023), Cloud computing and firm growth, Review of Economics and Statistics. forthcoming

 Working papers